xebialabs/xl-deploy-kubernetes-operator/documentation/docs/manual/move_pvc_to_other_namespace.md

 - `metadata.annotations.meta.helm.sh/release-name` from dai-xld to dai-xld-nsxld
   The renaming rule is to replace any occurrence of `dai-xld` with `dai-xld-{{custom_namespace_name}}`

-Similarly do the above steps for worker and postgresql PVC[data-dir-dai-xld-digitalai-deploy-worker-0, data-dai-xld-postgresql-0].
+Similarly do the above steps for other PVs [eg: Worker, postgresql ]

 Create those PVCs again, but inside the Namespace “nsxld”:
 ```
 ❯ kubectl apply -f pvc-data-dir-dai-xld-digitalai-deploy-master-0-nsxld.yaml -n nsxld